Corporate branding is where branding agencies really earn our keep.

 One of the most important aspects of corporate branding is ensuring your brand is well-defined.

-There are many interconnected components of a brand, from its mission, vision, and values to its positioning, promise, and personality.
+There are many interconnected components of a brand, including key elements like purpose to positioning, promise, and personality.

 The corporate branding framework is one way to outline these components, examine them in relation to one another, and make sure they’re aligned and mutually supportive.